helidon-io/helidon/examples/integrations/oci/oci-secrets-mp-config-source/README.md

     9. In `/tmp/helidon-examples-ocids.txt`, on a new line, type `compartment-ocid: ` and paste the just-copied OCID.

-6. Create a vault to host secret information related to this example and gather its OCID
+6. Create a vault to host secret information related to this example and gather its OCID.

     1. Click on the three-dash "hamburger" menu in the upper left of the navigation bar.
 Click on *Identity and Security* from the resulting menu.